tuutoo/excel-col-converter/README.md

 tuutoo/xl-col-converter
 ```

-# Deploy App to Netlify
+# Deploy App to Vercel/Netlify
  1. Fork this repo
- 1. Register a Netlify account
+ 1. Register a Vercel/Netlify account
- 1. Create a new site on Netlify
+ 1. Create a new project on Vercel/Netlify
  1. Connect to your repo and it will auto deploy
  1. Done